Entanglement Entropy of Non-Hermitian Free Fermions: Introduction

-There have been some significant and pioneering researches focusing on the entanglement properties in the non-Hermitian systems\cite{couvreur2017entanglement,herviou2019entanglement,lee2020many,chang2020entanglement,mu2020emergent,chen2020entanglement,okuma2021quantum,modak2021eigenstate,bacsi2021dynamics}.
+There were some significant and pioneering researches focusing on the entanglement properties in the non-Hermitian systems\cite{couvreur2017entanglement,herviou2019entanglement,lee2020many,chang2020entanglement,mu2020emergent,chen2020entanglement,okuma2021quantum,modak2021eigenstate,bacsi2021dynamics}.
 However, many crucial problems yet need to be explored intensively.
 For example, the interplay between the EE and the Fermi surface remains elusive for the non-Hermitian fermionic systems, especially in two and higher dimensions.
 Also, for the general properties of the EE in non-Hermitian systems, it is unclear to what extent they retain compared to those in the Hermitian cases.
-These problems motivate us to systematically explore the exotic properties of the EE in non-Hermitian systems.
+These questions motivate us to find the answers and summarize what quantifies the entanglement entropy in non-Hermitian free fermionic systems.

 In this paper, we use the correlation matrix technique to systematically investigate the general properties of the EE in the non-Hermitian free fermionic systems.
 We analytically prove that the EE of $1D$ one-band systems obey the area law with a logarithmic correction and each Fermi point exactly contributes $1/2$ to the coefficient $c$ of the logarithmic correction.
 These properties of the EE are numerically confirmed in more complicated $1D$ multi-band systems and higher dimensional systems.
+These results reveal the interesting results that the entanglement entropy relies on the topology of the Fermi surface for both hermitian and non-hermitian systems.

 The remaining parts are organized as follows.
 In Sec.~\ref{sec:method}, we introduce the definition of the EE in the non-Hermitian systems and related calculation methods.
 In Sec.~\ref{sec:analytic}, we present the exact results of the EE of one-band systems in one dimension.
 In Sec.~\ref{sec:numerics}, we extend our considerations to $1D$ multi-band model and two-dimensional ($2D$) systems.
 Finally, we summarize in Sec.~\ref{sec:summary}.